stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Choose a project tool for Python.
 There are several of these tools, each of which provides the same essential features.
 For example, all of these tools can generate a directory structure that follows best practices and will be compatible with other Python tooling.

-[Poetry](https://python-poetry.org/) is currently the most popular tool for Python application projects.
-Consider using [uv](https://docs.astral.sh/uv/) or [PDM](https://pdm-project.org) for new application projects.
-PDM and _uv_ align more closely to the latest Python standards.
+[Poetry](https://python-poetry.org/) is currently the most popular tool for Python projects.
+Some projects use [Hatch](https://hatch.pypa.io), which provides a well-integrated set of features for building and testing Python packages.
+Consider using [PDM](https://pdm-project.org) or [uv](https://docs.astral.sh/uv/) for new projects.
+PDM and _uv_ are closely aligned to the latest Python standards.

-If you are developing a Python library, you may prefer to use [Hatch](https://hatch.pypa.io).
-Hatch provides a well-integrated set of features for building and testing Python packages.

 > _Avoid using [Rye](https://rye.astral.sh/)_.
 Rye has been superseded by _uv_.

-Some Python projects have specialized requirements that mean that you will decide to create a customised project, rather than using a popular project tool.
+You may need to create projects that include Python for some purpose but cannot use Python project tools.
 In these cases, think carefully about the tools and directory structure that you will need, and ensure that you are familiar with the current [best practices for Python projects](https://www.stuartellis.name/articles/python-project-setup).

 ### Use the Most Recent Version of Python That You Can